Automation Examples

 vi pm-cm-all.properties

-In the file, provide values for all the properties referenced by the recipe.
-An example is shown below.
+In the file, provide values for all the properties referenced by the recipe as shown in the following example.

 INSTALL_DIR=/home/user/akana